carpentries-incubator/ml4bio-workshop/README.md

 **K-nearest neighbors**

-* unweighted and weighted versions
+* Unweighted and weighted versions (as hyperparameter)
-* Use toy data to show 2 or 3D case
+* Use toy data to show 2d or 3D case.
+* In the unweighted version, use different colors to distinguish between effective and ineffective data points.
-* visualize distance through color change (gray scale: the closer, the darker)
+* In the weighted version, visualize distance through color change (gray scale: the closer, the darker).
-* curse of dimensionality?
+* Curse of dimensionality?

 **Logistic Regression**